+Recommendation 23

-The Ministry should establish a comprehensive set of measures to determine the real and long-term impacts of its programs and services on children, youth and their families and then monitor, track and report on these measures for a period of time.
+The Ministry should establish a comprehensive set of measures to determine the real and long-term impacts of its programs and services on children, youth and their families and then monitor, track and report on these measures for a period of time. limited or no progress

+Recommendation 24

+The Minister should continue its weaks its stars DO ministeries to the allowed and the

-The Ministry should continue its work with other B.C. ministries to establish common measures and linked data sets.
+The Ministry should continue its work with other B.C. ministries to establish common measures and linked data sets. implementation underway

+,

+,